guireiso/omicscope/docs/input.rst

+**Only for OmicScope Package (not available in OmicScope App)**

-Since Progenesis exports certain information about sample groupings, *OmicScope* allows the user to input an Excel file containing all this information using pdata argument (for more information about pdata format, see below).
+Since Progenesis exports certain information about sample groupings, *OmicScope* allows the user to input an Excel file containing all this information using the pdata argument (for more information about pdata format, see below).
 Furthermore, users can filter identifications based on the minimum number of unique peptides by specifying the parameter ``UniquePeptides`` (recommended: ``UniquePeptides = 1``\ ).

 .. code-block:: python